microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityuserflowattribute-get.md

 ## Response

-If successful, this method returns `204 No Content` response code.
+If successful, this method returns a `200 OK` response code and a JSON representation of the [identityUserFlowAttribute](../resources/identityuserflowattribute.md) in the response body.

-## Example
+## Examples

 ### Request